Real equiangular lines in dimension 18 and the Jacobi identity for complementary subgraphs: Introduction

 In Table~\ref{tab:newbound18}, we give the latest update on the values of lower and upper bounds for $N(d)$ where $d \leqslant 43$, including the improvement from this paper.
 (See Sequence A002853 in The On-Line Encyclopedia of Integer Sequences~\cite{oeis}.)
 For a more extensive history on the developments of the bounds, we again refer the reader to \cite{KaoYu}.
 It is worth noting that for $d \leqslant 41$, the only remaining unknown values of $N(d)$ are $N(18)$, $N(19)$, and $N(20)$.

 The outline of the paper is as follows.
 In Section~\ref{sec:cand_char_poly}, using the so-called polynomial enumeration algorithm of \cite{GSY21, GSYdim1718}, we enumerate all $44$ possible candidate characteristic polynomials for a Seidel matrix corresponding to a system of $60$ equiangular lines in $\mathbb R^{18}$.
-We employ methods from \cite{GSY21, GSYdim1718} to show that 43 out of these 44 candidate characteristic polynomials cannot be characteristic polynomial of any Seidel matrix.
+We employ methods from \cite{GSY21, GSYdim1718} to show that 43 out of these 44 candidate characteristic polynomials cannot be the characteristic polynomial of any Seidel matrix.
+The computational parts of these methods ran in Magma~\cite{magma} and Mathematica~\cite{mathematica}.
+The total running time of all the computations used in this paper is less than 40 minutes running on a modern PC.
+The Magma~\cite{magma} implementation of all the computations in this paper is available on GitHub~\cite{github}.
 Section~\ref{sec:decaen_jacobi} is devoted to ruling out the sole surviving candidate characteristic polynomial $(x+5)^{42} (x-11)^{15} (x-15)^3$.
-There, we introduce the De~Caen-Jacobi identity and derive necessary algebraic conditions for a graph to be an induced subgraph of $\Gamma$, a regular graph in the switching class of a putative Seidel matrix whose characteristic polynomial is $(x+5)^{42} (x-11)^{15} (x-15)^3$.
+There, we use the Jacobi identity for complementary subgraphs and derive necessary algebraic conditions for a graph to be an induced subgraph of $\Gamma$, a regular graph in the switching class of a putative Seidel matrix whose characteristic polynomial is $(x+5)^{42} (x-11)^{15} (x-15)^3$.